tekktrik/CircuitPythonukah/README.md

 ### Assembling Everything

-I used a small hand tool to screw in the self-tapping screw, which helped make sure the board wasn't rattling too much.
-Don't forget to add the spacer!
+I used a small hand tool to screw in the self-tapping screw, which helped make sure the board wasn't rattling too much when everything is assembled.
+Don't forget to add the spacer before tightening everything!